 January 16, 2014 (KHARTOUM) - The ruling National Congress Party (NCP) is conducting contacts with the opposition parties aiming to form a national unity government before the general elections scheduled in April next year, reported a London based daily.

-- Leader of the National Umma Party al-Sadiq al-Mahdi (L) receiving Order of the Republic from Sudanese president Omer Hassan Al-Bashir (R) in Khartoum December 31st 2013 (Ashorooq TV)
+- Leader of the National Umma Party al-Sadiq al-Mahdi (L) receiving the Order of the Republic from Sudanese president Omer Hassan Al-Bashir (R) in Khartoum on 31 December 2013 (Ashorooq TV)

 "The ongoing contacts between the ruling party and the opposition is still in its early stages" confirmed a NCP official to Al-Hayat in its edition of Thursday.